Viña del Mar: Climate

-Viña del Mar has a warm-summer Mediterranean climate influenced on the coast by the Humboldt Current.
+Viña del Mar has a warm-summer Mediterranean climate (Köppen climate classification Csb) influenced on the coast by the Humboldt Current.
 As in any Mediterranean climate, the city experiences a dry, warm summer but temperatures rarely exceed 30 °C due to the influence of the maritime current offshore.
 Summer nights are cool with temperatures around 16 °C. Winters are damp and cool with daily high temperatures ranging from 13 to 17 C and from 5 to 9 C at night, rarely falling below freezing.
 Spring and autumn can vary from mild to cool.
 The rain falls mainly in autumn and winter, with July being the rainiest (107 mm).
 The average annual rainfall totals 480 mm.

 Education

-Several superior educational institutions (universities), both public and private, are located in Viña del Mar:
+Several higher education institutions, both public and private, are located in Viña del Mar.
+Some of them are: